nizioleque/nagasaki/README.md

 # Nagasaki Minesweeper

+Mobile game made in Flutter.

-Modern interpretation of the classic Minesweeper game.
+Modern interpretation of the classic Minesweeper with many features, including saving game state (with serialization), custom stateful and stateless widgets, custom dialog, animations and more.

 [**Click here to play now!**](https://spicy-nachos.github.io/nagasaki/)